alex-moreno/glitcherbot/examples/grafana/README.md

 Give the source a name (or leave default) and set the path to the DB file to `/mnt/glitcherbot/glitcherbot.sqlite3`.

-You can now use your Glitcherbot data when configuring panels etc.
+You can now use queries to grab your Glitcherbot data when configuring panels etc.

+Full explanation of configuring Grafana is outside of the scope of this README.